garraflavatra/rolens/INSTALL.md

 `cd` into the root directory of the source code and run either:

 * `wails build` to generate an executable for your platform.
-* `wails build -nsis` to generate an [NSIS installer](https://nsis.sourceforge.io/Main_Page).
+* `wails build -nsis` to generate an [NSIS installer](https://nsis.sourceforge.io/Main_Page) for Windows.
 This requires that you have NSIS installed on your machine.

 The generated binary will live in `build/bin`.
 You may want to run the installer (Windows) or move the app to the Applications folder (Mac).